 However, there are exceptions.
 Yoshihiro Togashi (Yu Yu Hakusho and Hunter x Hunter), Takehiko Inoue (Slam Dunk and Vagabond), Tsugumi Ohba (Death Note, Bakuman and Platinum End), Akira Toriyama (Dragon Ball, Dr. Slump and Dragon Quest), among others, have achieved this feat.

-Table of Content
+Table of Contents

 Who is Rumiko Takahashi?

-Similarities between your mangas
+Similarities among her mangas

 If you want to follow her official Twitter, click here.